Escape from Mogadishu

-With a production cost of ₩24 billion, Escape from Mogadishu was anticipated to release in summer of 2020 but its release was postponed due to the resurgence of the COVID-19 pandemic.
+With a production cost of ₩24 billion, Escape from Mogadishu was anticipated to release in the summer of 2020 but its release was postponed due to the resurgence of the COVID-19 pandemic.
 It was released theatrically on July 28, 2021, by Lotte Entertainment in IMAX format.
 It received generally positive reviews from critics, who praised its action scenes, humorous plot, direction, and its vivid acting performances.